-Post-class (po hodině):
+Post-class (po hodině) - 12%:

-- This is work to done after class to reinforce and expand upon concepts we practiced in class. - Post class HW is worth 12% of the course grade (since it is usually longer). - I urge you to do HW when it's assigned (since it's most effective that way), but post-class work will be marked "late" (and downgraded by half) only after 2 days. - I tend to grade this work with a + ✓ mindset: If work is good (not perfect), you will earn 100% or close to it.
+- This is work to done after class to reinforce and expand upon concepts from class. - Post class HW is worth 12% of the course grade since it integrates variables and requires more independent work. - I urge you to do HW when it's assigned (since it's most effective that way), but post-class work will be marked "late" (and downgraded by half) only after 2 class days. - I tend to grade this work with a +/x/- mindset: If work is good (not perfect), you will earn 100% or close to it.
 If it's exceptional, I'll give you 110%.
-I generally downgrade for rushed or sloppy work (excessive or repeated errors, not using vocab or structures that are called for, missing work, etc.). - If work is missing one or more sections, you will earn an "I" (0%) until the work is complete.
+I generally downgrade for rushed or sloppy work (excessive or repeated errors, not using vocab or structures that are called for, etc.) - If work is missing one or more sections, you will earn an "I" (0%) until the work is complete.

-Completing & submitting homework: Pre-class HW will be submitted on Canvas.
+Completing & submitting homework

+Pre-class HW will be submitted on Canvas.
 You can submit post-class work on Canvas, but if you prefer to print & write out post-class work, that's fine, too!

-Overall, nightly homework (post & pre combined) should take about 1-1.5 hours a night.
+Overall, nightly homework (post & pre combined) should take about 1.5 hours a night.
 If it takes you more or less time, please let me know!
 If you do your homework every day--and do it thoughtfully, studying for exams shouldn't hard-since exams draw from our HW and or in-class activities.